 The holding of long-haul natural gas transportation is mission critical for managing the duration of the winter heating season which lasts approximately 151 days.
 The utility of a long-haul pipeline is enhanced by contracting for underground natural gas storage (UGS) to provide for additional gas supplies during the winter peak periods.
 Long-haul transportation assets, supported by commercial agreements, are vital for serving average winter loads for the duration of the winter heating season.
-However, as discussed in Section 1.7, given FEI's geographic position and options for connectivity to third party pipelines and underground storage, contracting for additional capacity on the Enbridge BC System will actually contribute to exacerbating FEI's dependence on the Enbridge BC system addition, the growing demand within FEI's service territory coupled with the growing demand along the I-5 corridor places a premium on firm winter capacity.
+However, as discussed in Section 1.7, given FEI's geographic position and options for connectivity to third party pipelines and underground storage, contracting for additional capacity on the Enbridge BC System will actually contribute to exacerbating FEI's dependence on the Enbridge BC system and increase, rather than decrease, the single point of failure risk presented by the Enbridge BC system.
+In addition, the growing demand within FEI's service territory coupled with the growing demand along the I-5 corridor places a premium on firm winter capacity.
 An expansion of the Enbridge BC pipeline would result in underutilized capacity during these summer months, without the benefits of additional resiliency for FEI customers.
 Lastly, due to the toll structure on the Enbridge BC pipeline, any expansion of this pipeline would result in an increase in the tolls for existing shippers, including FEI.